YingLiang2/YingLiang2.github.io/README.md

 * FAQ

 ## Prerequisites

+* [Optional] Read Andrew Etter's book on "Modern Technical Writing" [INSERT LINK HERE]

 * Create a GitHub account [INSERT LINK HERE]

 * Basic familarity of Git and version control.
-  * Why use Git and Version Control?
+  * *Why use Git and Version Control?*
-    * Version control is one of the core principles from  Etter's *Modern Technical Writing*.
+    * *Version control is one of the core principles from  Etter's *Modern Technical Writing*.
 It allows colloborators to track different versions and therefore progression and evolution of the document to version it currently exists.
 Version control also allows collabotors to work on the same file concurrently.
-Git is one of the most common version control tools that many developers use today.
+Git is one of the most common version control tools that many developers use today.*

-* [Optional] Read Andrew Etter's book on "Modern Technical Writing" [INSERT LINK HERE]
-  * Why read this book?
-    * This book provides the techniques and nuances of how to write modern techinical documentation.
-It explores the intriciacies that we should be wary of before any writing devised and written.

 * Basic familiarity and understanding of Markdown [INSERT LINK HERE]